ghc-proposals/ghc-proposals/proposals/0000-trailing-leading-commas-subexports.rst

 Many languages in common use support trailing commas in certain contexts, so this is unlikely to be confusing.

 However, people might wonder why they can use a trailing/leading comma in an export list, but not in a Haskell list or tuple, or a Haskell record declaration.
-If we support leading/trailing commas in one list form and not others, it imposes some mental overhead to know which is supported and which isn't.
-The current inconsistent state is limited to a single exception: the export list is the only place in the grammar that supports a trailing comma.
+Currently, trailing commas are permitted in the export list and `in import lists (but not import sub-lists) <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-1010005.3>`_.

 Alternatives
 ------------

 1. Only allow a trailing comma in the sub-export list.
    This is consistent with the main export list, but will mean that the original issue will need to use somewhat un-idiomatic trailing commas in the sub-export list.
 #.
-Extend this change to all export/import lists, for consistency.
+Extend this change to import sub-lists, for consistency.
 #.
 Extend this change to record declarations as well.
 #.
 Extend this change to value-level lists and tuples (this seems like it would be much more invasive, especially considering ``TupleSections``).